Cairns to Brisbane: the perfect East Coast road trip in Australia

 Travel distance: 275 km – 3h10

-Maybe my favorite stop on this East Coast of Australia road trip is Airlie Beach as it is very famous to access the Whitsundays and along the way to Airlie beach you can stop in Bowen at the Big Mango to break the long distance.
+Maybe my favourite stop on this East Coast of Australia road trip is Airlie Beach as it is very famous to access the Whitsundays and the scenic flights you can do over the Great Barrier Reef and Heart Reef.

-Airlie beach is a small vibrant town as many tourists and backpackers come here every year to visit the Whitsundays or just relax at the free beautiful public lagoon in the center of the town.
+However, Airlie Beach is a small vibrant town as many tourists and backpackers come here every year to visit also the Whitsundays or just relax at the free beautiful public lagoon in the centre of the town.

-I joined a 3-day sailing cruise to the Whitsundays from Airlie Beach and it was one of the best adventures I did during my road trip in Australia.
+Besides the scenic flight over the Great Barrier Reef, I also boarded a 3-day sailing cruise to the Whitsundays from Airlie Beach and it was one of the best adventures I did during my road trip in Australia.
 However, make sure you book in advance as the cruises book out fast.

 Whitsundays tour: True Blue Sailing Whitsundays A$400 / 3-day tour